-This section will discuss the significant budget to actual variances in 2007.
+This section will discuss the significant budget to actual variances in 2008.

-The Charges for services line in the 2007 budget was established at \$195,044 based on projects that were actually filed at the time the budget was prepared.
-During 2007 projects that were not anticipated were actually closed resulting in approximately \$55,000 in excess actual revenues over budgeted revenues.
+The Charges for services line in the 2008 budget was established at \$275,000 based on a project that was actually filed at the time the budget was prepared.
+In addition a total of 40 million dollars in additional projects were budgeted.
+During 2008 the national economy deteriorated and projects that were anticipated were not closed, resulting in an approximate \$275,000 operating revenue shortfall.